 surrounded by wooded forests.
 It is home to fish species such as

 Wentworth Lake Wolfeboro NH

-Lake is located in Wolfeboro NH and is NH’s oldest summer resort.
+Lake is located in the town of Wolfeboro, NH’s oldest summer resort.

 The lake stretches over 3,018 acres and has close to 20 islands located

 mainly in the center of the lake.
 There are 11 steams that flow

 into Wentworth Lake and there are several sandy beaches along the lake.

 Lake Wentworth is named after the former governor, John Wentworth.